Dual variational methods for static Nonlinear Maxwell's Equations: An equivalent dual formulation

-We use a dual approach to prove Theorem~\ref{thm:CompactCase}.
-This means that instead of considering the electric field $E$ as the unknown, we treat~\eqref{eq:NLCurlCurl} as a variational problem for $P:= f(x,E)$.
-The main advantage is that the vector field $P$ is automatically divergence-free, which will allow us to use variational methods that almost ignore what happens on the irrotational part of the electric field $E$.
-The new task is to find a divergence-free vector field $P:\R^3\to\R^3$ that solves the quasilinear equation
+We use a dual variational approach to prove Theorem~\ref{thm:main}.
+This means that instead of considering the electric field $E$ as the unknown, we treat~\eqref{eq:NLCurlCurl} as a variational problem for the polarization vector field $P(x):= f(x,E(x))$.
+This leads to the equation

-where $\psi(x,\cdot)$ denotes the inverse of $f(x,\cdot)$.
-Assuming (A), the existence of such a function $\psi$ will be verified in Proposition~\ref{prop:psi}.
-We shall moreover prove that solutions of~\eqref{eq:NLCurlCurldual} can be obtained from critical points of the energy functional

-where $\Psi(x,\cdot)$ denotes the primitive of $\psi(x,\cdot)$ with $\Psi(x,0)=0$.
-So our aim is to provide a sufficient criterion ensuring that $J$ has a ground state solution over a suitable function space, i.e., a nontrivial critical point having least energy among all nontrivial critical points of $J$.
-Later, in Section~\ref{sec:proof}, we will show that this ground state solution of $J$ gives rise to a ground state solution of $I$ via $E=\psi(x,P)$.